shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 AWS Cognito.md

 - Verification through email/phone/MFA
 - Can enable `Federated Identity` (Google, Facebook, SAML) -> Becomes `Identity Pools` from `User Pools`
 - Verify user credentials and pass `JWT`
-- Can be integrated with `API Gateway` for authentication
+- Can be integrated with `API Gateway` or `Application Load Balancer` for authentication natively
+- Can trigger lambda function in different life cycle

 ### Federated Identity Pools